MicrosoftDocs/learn/learn-pr/language/dotnet-introduction/includes/3-how-to-use-dotnet.md

 - Compiles the intermediate code into a binary format the first time the program runs.
 The binary format is specific to the platform and architecture (for example, 64-bit Windows) on the computer where it's running.
 - Locates the program's entry point and begins running each instruction in the proper sequence.
 - Manages computer resources like memory and network access.
-When we say that the .NET runtime "manages memory," we mean that it works with the operating system to provision memory for your application.
-When your application no longer needs the data stored in memory, a garbage-collection feature releases that memory back to the operating system without any special instructions from the software developer.
+When you hear that the .NET runtime "manages memory," it means that it works with the operating system to provision memory for your application.
+When your application no longer needs the data stored in memory, a garbage-collection feature releases that memory back to the operating system without any instructions from the software developer.
 - Secures the user's computer from software that has potentially malicious intent.
 It also provides a layer of isolation between applications.